priyankanagar/spring-boot-microservice-order-service/README.md

           ]
       }
      Note down the orderId in the response.
-We will use it in the next step iii.
+We will use it in the next step 4.3.
 Call POST method on localhost:8080/orders/{orderId from previous step} and Header: Key: Authorization Value Bearer <token from step i>.
 You should see the            order created in step ii.